Complete results

 Sophomore

-Allison Tyler (Indianapolis, Ind./Ben Davis) and freshman
+Allison Tyler and freshman

-Darin Pinnick (Washington, Ind./Washington) finished the event at +49 and +51, respectively.
+Darin Pinnick finished the event at +49 and +51, respectively.
 Tyler (87-84-86-80) carded an 80 in the final round – her best the of the tourney – and finished tied for 51st, while Pinnick (80-84-86-89) shared 54th place.

 As a team, UIndy posted scores of 309-315-310-314 in the event to tie with defending-champion Rollins College at 1248 strokes in 72 holes.
 Top-ranked Nova Southeastern captured the team title, their first in school history, with a final score of 1230 (314-302-307-307), while fellow Midwest Region-school Grand Valley State shot 1245 (310-309-317-309) to take runner-up honors.

-Thanks to Thursday’s inclement weather, the country’s 12-best D-II squads played 36 holes Friday.
-McBride started the day tied for third at two-over par, and after a second-round 75, she fired an even-par 72 to climb into the medalist’s spot.
+FRIDAYThanks to Thursday's inclement weather, the country's 12-best D-II squads played 36 holes Friday.
+McBride started the day tied for third at two-over par, and after a second-round 75, she fired an even-par 72 to climb into the medalist's spot.

 Teammate

-Kristi Piepenbrink (Greenwood, Ind./Greenwood) also resides in the top five after her effort Friday.
-As UIndy’s lone senior, Piepenbrink racked-up 16 pars in the second round to finish with a 74 and help vault her from 15th place after round one into a three-way tie for third heading into Saturday.
+Kristi Piepenbrink also resides in the top five after her effort Friday.
+As UIndy's lone senior, Piepenbrink racked-up 16 pars in the second round to finish with a 74 and help vault her from 15th place after round one into a three-way tie for third heading into Saturday.

 Junior